django/dsf-working-groups/README.md

 Once the WG is approved, there are a few small bits of process before you can call it fully-operational:

-1. **Create the WG's formal charter.** This is the same information as requested in the proposal, moved to a document under `charters/`, and linked above.
-The Board Liason should have access to commit this directly to this repo, or anyone else can create a pull request with that.
+1. **Marge the pull request**, and link the new charter above.
+The Board Liason should be able to do this.
 2. **Spin up the mailing list** or other communication channels.
 Once again, the Board Liason is the person who can make this happen.
 3. **Schedule and hold your first meeting!**